Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/more-on-profiles.md

 ---
 title: More On Profiles
-summary: 'Two types of profiles in NServiceBus: environment and feature.'
+summary: 'Two types of profiles: environment and feature.'
 component: Host
 tags:
 - Profiles